thomascrines/admStructuredData/README.md

 data from Excel workbooks to the [Analytical Data Management](http://data.saltire/Pages/Analytical-Data-Management.aspx) (ADM) structured data repository.

-Data can be uploaded from a single worksheet, all worksheets in a workbook, or all workbooks in a folder.
+Data can be uploaded from a single worksheet, from all worksheets in a workbook, or from all workbooks in a folder.

 To use the package you will need to have access to a database in the ADM structured data repository; if you don’t have this please contact the